 Students who have extenuating circumstances may appeal for an exception to the satisfactory academic progress regulations.
 Appeal petitions must be submitted in writing prior to the semester deadline date.
-A student may not turn in an appeal for a semester that has already ended.
 Each petition must be accompanied by a current counselor approved student educational plan and documentation of the extenuating circumstances.